 Working nights places you in a physiological battle against body natural rhythms.
 Humans evolved as diurnal creatures: active during daylight, sleeping when dark.
 Night shift work flips this, creating cascading health effects that make fitness particularly challenging.

 However, night shift workers who exercise regularly report better sleep quality, more stable energy, improved mood, and reduced health risks.
 The key is adapting fitness strategies to your unique schedule and needs.
-WHO guidelines (Bull et al., 2020) indicate that the timing of physical activity matters less than total weekly volume: adults should accumulate 150–300 minutes of moderate or 75–150 minutes of vigorous activity regardless of schedule, making schedule flexibility a manageable constraint rather than an insurmountable barrier.
+WHO guidelines (Bull et al., 2020) indicate that the timing of physical activity matters less than total weekly volume: adults should accumulate 150-300 minutes of moderate or 75-150 minutes of vigorous activity regardless of schedule, which makes shift flexibility a manageable constraint rather than an insurmountable barrier for meeting the weekly target.

 Understanding Your Shifted Schedule